Rev. Trinity Ordona, Ph.D.To learn more, go to: www.innerbeautyhealing.us

-I am pleased to offer a new self-healing program for survivors of trauma, violence or sexual abuse, Self-Healing through Meditation and Guided Imagery.
+I am pleased to offer a new self-healing e-course particularly for survivors of trauma, violence or sexual abuse, Facing Your Inner Shadows.
 My workshops are especially helpful to people in current crisis: Your life is falling apart or you feel lost, unconnected.
 Or you've been trying to deal with "it" for years and haven't gotten out of "it."
 In other words, you are in the "rabbit hole" (i.e. Alice in Wonderland, where you are too small. too big or the Red Queen is trying to chop off your head!)

 Education, Training, Experience: